Stefan Mittnik: Biography

-Stefan Mittnik received a degree in business and engineering in 1981 from the Technical University Berlin in Germany.
+Stefan Mittnik received a degree in business and engineering in 1981 from Technische Universität Berlin in Germany.
 He continued his studies in the UK, earning an MA in development economics at the University of Sussex, and the U.S., earning his Ph.D. in economics and applied mathematics from Washington University in St. Louis in 1987.

 Research

 Mittnik's main research contributions have been in econometrics, time series analysis, finance, and risk management.
 Influenced by Benoit Mandelbrot, who was the first to criticize financial economists for relying on the normal distribution and ignoring fat tails in asset returns, he has developed methods for more realistic financial risk modeling, portfolio optimization and option pricing.